 - 1. The completion of an interrupted question is correct when it: - a.
 Requires the same answer as the official question; and - b.
 Does not contain incorrect information; and - c.
 Agrees with the Introductory Remarks of the official question; and - d.
 Asks the same basic question containing at least the essential parts of the question, though not necessarily in the same words as the official question.
-The following "same basic question" completions are acceptable as long as the completion complies with all the rules for "Interrupted Questions": - i.
+The following "same basic question" completions are acceptable if the completion complies with all the rules for "Interrupted Questions": - i.
 A quizzer uses phrasing from the Scripture to complete an interrupted question instead of the unique phrasing which may have been used by the question writer.
-(In this case, the question will sound different but must still follow rule 1a, b, c, d above.) - ii.
+(In this case, the question will sound different but must still follow rules 1a, b, c, and d above.) - ii.
 A quizzer uses their own words to complete an interrupted question rather than using the phrasing from the Scripture or the unique phrasing of the question writer.
-(In this case, the question will sound different but must still follow rule 1a, b, c, d above.) - iii.
+(In this case, the question will sound different but must still follow rules 1a, b, c, and d above.) - iii.
 A quizzer replaces a noun used to name a person, group, place, or thing with a pronoun, or a pronoun with the correct name of the person, group, place, or thing, and it is clear from either the question or Scripture context to whom or what it refers (a pronoun's action or description could be enough to make it clear).
-If the Scripture required as the answer only contains the pronoun, the quizzer does not have to name the person, group, place, or thing. - 2.
+If the Scripture required as the answer only contains the pronoun, the quizzer does not have to name the person, group, place, or thing. - iv.
+A quizzer replaces the word "who" or "whom" with the word "what" or the word "what" with the word "who" or "whom" in an interrupted question and the answer to the question is a group(s) of people (e.g. Pharisees, crowd) or role(s) (e.g. teacher, brother). - 2.
 If a quizzer interrupts a Quotation Completion Question or an Essence Completion Question before the word "quote," the quizzer must finish the question up to the word "quote" but does not have to include the word "quote."
 If a quizzer interrupts on the word "quote," the quizzer only needs to perfectly quote or give in essence the Scripture completion per the requirements of the Introductory Remark.